aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/table-features-supported-on-html-import/_index.md

 ﻿---
-title: Table Features Supported on HTML Import
+title: Table Features Supported on HTML Import – Aspose.Words for Java
+articleTitle: Table Features Supported on HTML Import
+linktitle: Table Features Supported on HTML Import
 description: "Aspose.Words for Java allows you to work with table features supported on HTML-based format import."
 type: docs
 weight: 110